-A lightened up version of an Indian food classic, you’ll love this slow cooker dairy-free butter chicken recipe made with coconut oil and coconut milk.
+You’ll love this dairy-free butter chicken recipe made with coconut oil instead of butter.
 It’s loaded with flavor and absolutely delicious served over cauliflower rice.
-Paleo, grain-free and dairy-free.

 In case you haven’t noticed, we LOVE Indian food over here!
 I basically add curry to everything.
 Prime example = my curried shakshuka.

 Anyhow, one of Isaac’s favorite Indian dishes is butter chicken.
 If you’re unfamiliar, it’s a popular dish with chicken in a spiced tomato, butter and cream sauce (or gravy).
-I decided it would be fun to create an untraditional, lightened up version without butter (or cream) so this recipe is diary-free and vegan.
+I decided it would be fun to create an untraditional, lightened up version without butter (or cream) so those who are dairy-free can enjoy butter chicken as well!

 Side note: we have an awesome Indian restaurant in Richmond called Lehja that actually makes really delicious Indian cuisine.
-They’ll even make things vegan if you request it.
+They’ll even make things dairy-free if you request it.

 Although butter chicken isn’t traditionally cooked with veggies I took it upon myself to add green beans to my version.
 Not only do they add another texture and some volume, you’re also getting a pop of color and additional nutrients.